pobrn/qc71_laptop/README.md

 # Troubleshooting

-## 'no such device' when loading the module

 * If you have the [`xmg_fusion_15`](https://github.com/pobrn/xmg_fusion_15) kernel module installed, please unload and delete it by running `sudo ./scripts/dkms_uninstall.sh` in its directory.
 It is of no use anymore.

 * The [TUXEDO Control Center](https://github.com/tuxedocomputers/tuxedo-control-center) may interfere with the operation of this kernel module.
-Please do not use the two at the same time.
+I do recommend using both at the same time.